Klosmi/html-basics/JS-basic.md

     // 26.479999999999997
     ```

-- reduce() can be use to find maximum or minimum values.
+- `reduce()` can be use to find maximum or minimum values.

 - eg.:
   *find the min. price of the array*
-  *what we accumulating is the minimum value through the array*
+  *what we are accumulating is the minimum value through the array*
   ```
   const prices = [1.99, 4.50, 19.99];